 How to Avoid Shadows When Taking Photos With a Flash

+So, now let’s talk about flash photography settings indoors.
 Many flash photos have harsh-looking shadows because the flash is directly above the camera lens and the flash light falls in such a way as to highlight them.

 Move Your Subject

 Ask subjects to move further away from the wall if you see shadows in your first pic.
 Have them step forward several steps to see how that works.

 Bounce the Flash

 A large light source produces fewer shadows than a small one.
 Bouncing the light from your flash off a white wall or ceiling is how to avoid such problem in photos.
 (Remember that if the surface is not white, its color will be reflected in your image.)

 A built-in flash is not suitable for bounce photography.
 Avoiding shadows in indoor photography with this technique requires a flash with a head that swivels and tilts.
 Name brand manufacturers make flashes of this type, but you can also buy ones made by a third party at a lower price.

 Ifyou are lucky enough to be shooting in a small room with a white wall, just tilt your flash upward toward the ceiling.
 An even better solution if shooting a portrait is to aim your flash at the side wall in the same direction your subject’s nose is pointing.